Hendon Publishing - Article Archive Details

 When asked what law enforcement and public safety officers were telling him about the RIMS system, Richards related that a gang member was suspected of murdering his former girlfriend, but claimed he hadn’t seen her in more than a year.
 The detective checked RIMS and found that the suspect had been stopped and a field interview recorded just weeks earlier in his city.
 The girlfriend had been with the suspect.

 In another case, Richards explained: “One morning the chief at an agency came in to find his people talking about a vehicle that had crashed into a local restaurant and the driver escaped.
 The chief walked into his office, put the vehicle description and partial plate into RIMS, and solved the case in 30 seconds.”
-Into the Future

 Richards said he couldn’t overemphasize the importance of continual evolution and innovation to maintain competitiveness.
 He called it a never-ending cycle of, “collecting product enhancement requests from our users at our annual users conference, combining those with our own ideas, and producing the next year’s new version of RIMS.”